-Our future success depends on our ability to retain our Chief Executive Officer, Chief Scientific Officer, Chief Technology Officer and other key executives and to attract, retain and motivate qualified personnel.
+Our future success depends on our ability to retain our Chief Executive Officer, Chief Scientific Officer, Chief Technology Officer, Chief Medical Officer and other key executives and to attract, retain and motivate qualified personnel.

-We are highly dependent on the research and development experience, technical skills, leadership and continued service of certain members of our management and scientific teams, including Matthew Kane, our Chief Executive Officer, Derek Jantz, our Chief Scientific Officer, and Jeff Smith, our Chief Technology Officer.
+We are highly dependent on the research and development experience, technical skills, leadership and continued service of certain members of our management and scientific teams, including Matthew Kane, our Chief Executive Officer, Derek Jantz, our Chief Scientific Officer, Jeff Smith, our Chief Technology Officer, and Christopher Heery, our Chief Medical Officer.
 Although we have formal employment agreements with our executive officers, these agreements do not prevent them from terminating their employment with us at any time upon thirty days' written notice.
 We maintain a \$1 million "key man" life insurance policy for our benefit on each of the lives of Drs.
 Jantz and Smith, but not on the lives of any of our other team members.
 The loss of the services of any of these persons could impede the achievement of our research, development and commercialization objectives.